-Aspirin has been a trusted treatment option to help reduce the risk of blood clots that may cause a heart attack, stroke, or cardiovascular death.
+Aspirin has been a trusted medication to help reduce the risk of blood clots that may cause a heart attack, stroke, or cardiovascular death.
 But due to advanced research, we now know that aspirin alone may not be enough.

 XARELTO® is a blood thinner approved by the FDA that, when added to low-dose aspirin, can help further reduce the risk of blood clots that may cause a serious cardiovascular event like a heart attack, stroke, or cardiovascular death.